us-amlr/Casal2-krill-model-mcmc/README.md

 casal2 -r -i samples.1 -t >> krill_samples.txt

-where 'localpath' is the local path to each of the directories containing three 'biom' subdirectories and other files.
+where 'localpath' is the local path to each of the three directories containing 'biom' subdirectories with the Casal2 files.

 Each directory with identical input files will start from a different random seed, representing a separate mcmc chain.
 The default settings will take about 25 minutes to run for each chain.
 Model diagnostics such as the 'rhat'  included with 'r4Casal2_krill.r' and those in the R package 'coda' will improve with longer iterations.